GRTLCollaboration/ExoZvezda/README.md

 //Detailed installation instructions and usage examples are available in our [wiki](https://github.com/GRTLCollaboration/ExoChombo/wiki), with the home page giving guidance on where to start.-->

 ## Contributing
 We welcome feedback, bug reports, and contributions.
-Please consult the [wiki](https://github.com/GRChombo/GRFolres/wiki) for our coding style and testing policy before filing a pull request.
+Please consult the [wiki]([https://github.com/GRChombo/GRFolres/wiki](https://github.com/GRTLCollaboration/GRChombo/wiki/Contributing-to-GRChombo)) for our coding style and testing policy before filing a pull request.

 ## License
-ExoChombo is licensed under the BSD 3-Clause License.
+ExoZvezda is licensed under the BSD 3-Clause License.
 Please see LICENSE for details.

 ## Citation
-If you use ExoChombo as part of a paper, please cite the following publications:
+If you use ExoZvezda as part of a paper, please cite the following publications:

 ```
 @article{Helfer:2021brt,